cyplessen/cyplessen/README.md

 ## Work

 - 🔭 I’m currently doing my PhD on *Meta research and research synthesis on digital health interventions* at VU Amsterdam.
 I use and extend the method of **multiverse meta-analyses** to investigate the efficacy of digital health interventions.
-- 🖥 I work at the **Psychometrics and Health Outcomes Lab** at Charité Berlin researching physical functioning and digital sovereignty in patients.
+- 🖥 I work as a researcher at the [**Psychometrics and Health Outcomes Lab**](http://patient-centered-outcomes-research.org/) at Charité Berlin researching physical functioning and digital sovereignty in patients.

 <br>